3 Bookish Things Tag

 • A faux tortoise shell bracelet.
 Okay, maybe this isn’t an uncommon household item, and well, neither is chocolate, but it’s still a pretty strange bookmark, if you ask me.
 It was just laying on my desk, and when I needed a bookmark, it seemed a likely contender.
 Of course, that was until I put the book back and lost the bracelet until I reopened the book and it fell out.
 Oops!

 You think bookworms use actual bookmarks?
-Hahaha, you’re clearly joking.
+Haha, you’re joking.
 Right?
 I don’t even remember the last time I used a proper bookmark.
+I know this all sounds unhinged, but readers are unhinged, sometimes, okay?

 3 Series Binged